Bill Bergson and the White Rose Rescue: Plot

 Eva-Lotta and Rasmus hear that Peters is angry on two boys who stole the documents.
 Nicke tells that at tomorrow evening a floatplane will come and take Rasmus and his father to another country.
 Eva-Lotta and Rasmus nag that they want to go out and bath and Nicke allows them, but then they escape out to the forest.
-Then they meet Kalle and Anders who came back to the island.
-But it is dark so they sleep in Kalle's and Anders' hut.
+Then they meet Kalle and Anders who came back to the island, but it is dark so they sleep in Kalle's and Anders' hut.

 The next morning when they are leaving the island, the kidnappers find them, tie them and take them back to the house and lock them in.
-Peters forces Anders to say where the documents are, but then Rasmus says that Anders doesn't know, only Kalle knows.
-Peters give Kalle 1 hour to think where the documents are, after that it'll happen something terrible.
+Peters forces Anders to say where the documents are, but then Rasmus says that Anders doesn't know, and only Kalle knows.
+Peters give Kalle one hour to think where the documents are or he will threaten them.

 Peters goes away and after a few minutes Nicke comes with the food, and then the children attack him so Kalle may escape.
 Rasmus throws out Nicke's key through the window and Kalle finds it.
 When everything has calmed down, he locks up the door and hides himself in the house.

-When it's dark, Kalle sneaks around among the houses and hears Blom saying that the floatplane'll come tomorrow morning 7 o'clock and understands that they have a two-way radio.
+When it is dark, Kalle sneaks around among the houses and hears Blom saying that the floatplane will come tomorrow morning in 7 o'clock and understands that they have a two-way radio.
 He sneaks into the house and sends a help message via the radio exactly before Peters comes and knocks him in the head and locks him in.

 The next morning the floatplane comes.
 Peters comes into the children's house and brings Rasmus.
 Kalle takes the key and locks up the door.
 Peters bears Rasmus who screams for help, and then Peters gets a knock in his face by Nicke who takes Rasmus and runs to the forest, but Peters, Svedberg and Blom run after him and Peters shoots him.
 While the pilot waits for them, Kalle takes Anders' knife and swims to the plane and cuts one of the plane's floats before they come back.
-The pilot tries to drive upwards but can't and due to the damaged float the plane tips over and sinks in the water.
+The pilot tries to drive upwards but he can't and due to the damaged float the plane tips over and sinks in the water.
 The kidnappers (and the professor) are rescued out from the plane but are captured by two police boats.
 Björk is there and tells them that a radio amateur heard Kalle's help message.
 Peters is a spy who the police have tried for a long time to capture.

-Nicke is gravely injured by Peters' gunshots but quickly he's taken to hospital.
+Nicke is gravely injured by Peters' gunshots but he is quickly taken to the hospital.
 The next day Rasmus is dubbed as new member of "Vita Rosen".